Effortless Homemade Chai Concentrate

 In my kitchen, sweetened condensed milk is a staple.
 I grew up with this rich, creamy sweetener in my Vietnamese household, where a dollop was always drizzled into coffee, warmed and served with bread, or mixed into flan.

-These days, I use it to make a very addictive Vietnamese coffee every morning and in the spirit of the season, I use it to whip up a weekly batch of this very addicting homemade chai concentrate.
+These days, I use it to make a very addictive Vietnamese coffee every morning and in the spirit of the season, I use it to whip up a weekly batch of this very addictive homemade chai concentrate.
 Try it and I promise you’ll be addicted, too.

-Homemade chai can be a daunting recipe to tackle, with a plethora of exotic spices to mix and match to spicy perfection.
 But!
-This homemade chai concentrate is so effortless, you still have time to make it as a gift for Christmas!
+This homemade chai concentrate is so effortless, you still have time to make it as a gift for Christmas.
 And so delicious, your loved ones will be impressed at the effort they think you put into it!

 Makes 2 half-pints